patriciomacadden/hobbit/README.md

 [hobbit-contrib](https://github.com/patriciomacadden/hobbit-contrib) is a ruby gem that comes with a lot of hobbit extensions, such as:

-* `Hobbit::Render`: provides a (very) basic template rendering module.
+* `Hobbit::Render`: provides basic template rendering.
-* `Hobbit::EnhancedRender`: provides an enhanced template rendering module.
 * `Hobbit::Session`: provides helper methods for handling user sessions.
 * `Hobbit::Environment`: provides helper methods for handling application environments.